 Motivated by political, military or psychological objectives to control territory, population or resources, Conflict-related Sexual Violence (CRSV) is frequently and deliberately used to target vulnerable populations, inflicting psychological trauma, humiliation, displacement etc.

 CRSV is no longer seen as an inevitable by-product of war, but constitutes a crime that is preventable and punishable under International Human Rights Law, International Humanitarian Law and International Criminal Law.
-The United Nations Departments of Peacekeeping Operations (DPKO) and Field Support (DFS) have developed a training video consisting of key messages for the mission leadership, planners as well as field practitioners, on effective prevention and response to CRSV.
+The United Nations Departments of Peace Operations (DPO) and Operational Support (DOS) have developed a training video consisting of key messages for the mission leadership, planners as well as field practitioners, on effective prevention and response to CRSV.
 This video will enable them, and United Nations uniformed peacekeepers, to better understand their responsibilities to protect civilians from sexual violence and to further strengthen prevention and accountability on CRSV.

 What is CRSV in a peacekeeping context?